NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

    1. In **Provisioning to App**, select **Edit**.
    2. Enable **Create Users** and **Deactivate Users**.
 Select **Save**.
    3. In the integration page, go to **Assignments** > **Assign** > **Assign to Groups**.
-   4. Assign users to your Cloudflare group.
+   4. Assign users to your Khulnasoft group.
    5. Select **Done**.

 {{</tutorial-step>}}